mikezawitkowski/mikezawitkowski.github.io/index.md

 ---
-title: Welcome
+title: "Scale Smarter, Not Harder: Tech Strategy for Non-Tech CEOs"
 layout: default
+permalink: /
 ---

-## Scale Smarter, Not Harder: Tech Strategy for Non-Tech CEOs
+# Scale Smarter, Not Harder: Tech Strategy for Non-Tech CEOs

-### The Fastest Path to a More Profitable, Scalable Business
+## The Fastest Path to a More Profitable, Scalable Business

 If you’re a CEO of a **service-based business**, you already know that scaling isn’t as simple as getting more customers.
 Growth means **more admin, more hiring, more complexity**—and for many companies, that means shrinking margins, constant stress, and feeling stuck.